allan-tulane/sp25-recitation-04-apham05/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**

+Using a dictionary for word counting in parallel computing might cause incorrect counts and errors because it relies on modifying shared state across multiple iterations.
+Hence, conflict will arise if multiple threads were to process documents at the same time and update the dictionary.
+Using locks to prevent this will make make the time to execute increase, reducing the efficiency of parallel computing.

 ## Part 2: Sentiment analysis